SyuanTsai/Darktide-Mod-radar/README.md

 | <img src="doc/img/expedition_objective_extraction.png"  width="80" alt="Expedition extraction marker" /> | Valkyrie Extraction Zone | Extraction location marker. |
 | <img src="doc/img/expedition_objective_arrival.png"  width="80" alt="Expedition arrival marker" /> | Valkyrie Arrival Zone | Arrival location marker. |

 These markers are driven by expedition navigation data rather than standard pickup scanning. **Sites of Interest** can appear as unmarked opportunity markers or player-marked variants, while the remaining expedition POIs use dedicated objective-style icons.
-They can optionally ignore the normal radar range limit, are filtered to the currently active expedition section, and clear outdated location markers when the active section or Deadsider Sanctuary state changes.
+Each POI category supports **Icon only**, **Icon + Distance m**, and **Off**.
+Sites of Interest default to distance text, while the other POI categories default to icon-only markers.
+Expedition POIs can optionally ignore the normal radar range limit, are filtered to the currently active expedition section, and clear outdated location markers when the active section or Deadsider Sanctuary state changes.

 ### Expeditions-Specific Items